 We're committed to supporting you through your older years.
-We will protect the pension, fix Aged Care and strengthen Medicare.
+We will protect the pension, improve aged care and strengthen Medicare.
 We are committed to easing cost of living pressures, helping you keep more of your money.
 In our first Budget, our Government has provided more than 50,000 additional self-funded retirees access to the Commonwealth Seniors Health Card.